ridkadri/ridkadri/README.md

 ### Hey there 😎👋
-I'm Ridwan, a self-taught creative Full-Stack Software Developer currently based in Ghana 🇬🇭 .I have a passion for building beautiful web interfaces with modern web frameworks.
+I'm Ridwan, a self-taught creative Full-Stack Web Developer currently based in Ghana 🇬🇭 .I have a passion for building beautiful web interfaces with modern web frameworks.
 I design with Wordpress whilst i go deeper into code with React JS my favoutite library 😊.
 I am an entertainment promoter when i am not writing code and also an avid <a href="https://music.apple.com/gh/playlist/2012-2013-hiphop/pl.u-Ymb00vgTPoPWMp">HipHop/Rap</a> music listener at my leisure.